Waste and Recycling

 - We are currently unable to launch the new garden waste subscriptions as our staff work to support essential services.
 We are working to return this service as soon as we are able

-- In order to maintain social distancing guidance within our teams, additional vehicles have been brought in to work alongside the main bin lorries.
-This means that it’s taking our teams a bit longer than usual to complete the rounds.
+- In order to maintain social distancing guidance within our teams, additional vehicles have been brought in to work alongside our usual collection vehicles.
+This means that it’s taking our teams a little longer than usual to complete the rounds.
 We thank you for your patience and understanding at this time.

 What you can do to help: